JKal24/InformMe/README.md

 # InformMe

-Incomplete Hackathon project, had some troubles with the News API.
-May change my approach and finish this project later.
+Hackathon Project as a Trending News App